jup-ag/space-station/docs/2-apis/3-adding-fees.md

 #### 1. Obtain a referral account

-Go to the [referral dashboard](https://referral.jup.ag/dashboard) to create your own referral account.
-After creating your own referral account, remember to look up `Referral Key` on the page, that is your referral account public key.
+Go to the [referral dashboard](https://referral.jup.ag/dashboard) to create your referral account.
+After creating your referral account, remember to find your `Referral Key` on the page.
+This is your referral account public key.
+You'll need this to gather platform fees.

 #### 2. Set your referral fee

-To set your referral fee with the Jupiter API, you can just add in the `platformFeeBps` parameter to the `/quote` endpoint:
+Setting your referral fee with the Jupiter API is simple.
+You just add in the `platformFeeBps` parameter to the `/quote` endpoint:

 [# 5.
 Get the route for a swap](/docs/apis/swap-api#5-get-the-route-for-a-swap)